PhilipCastiglione/weave_codex/weave_codex_cms/README.md

 brew install vips
 ```

-Since we only have one environment (development/local) and have checked the sqlite db, it is already set up.
+Since we only have one environment (development/local) and have checked in the sqlite db, it is already set up.

 If you want to confirm things are working as expected, you can run: